veit/jupyter-tutorial/docs/productive/git/git-big-picture.rst

         viewer = firefox

 .. note::
-  Please note, however, that this disables other options at the same time.
+  However, this disables other options at the same time.
 For example, you can no longer display the graph with Graphviz:

   .. code-block:: console